nvkepler/Tic-Tak-Toe/README.md

 # Tic-Tak-Toe
-Tic Tak Toe Game made in Python 3
+Tic Tak Toe Game for 2 players made in Python 3x

 Steps to Run :<br>
 - Python3 must be installed in your System.